VUEngine/vuengine.github.io/documentation/user-guide/design-principles.md

 Internally, the [VUEngine](https://github.com/VUEngine/VUEngine-Core)’s core will figure out dynamically where to display what the programmer has requested to be displayed, while that which has to be displayed has already been defined elsewhere, not by the game programmer, but by the game designer or artist.

 As another mechanism to facilitate the separation of concerns principle, the engine provides a custom facility for dynamic memory allocation that doesn’t rely on enabling the program’s heap.
-This, again, helps to avoid hardcoding data within the game’s logic by avoiding the need to know in advance how many objects of any given type are required in any given context.
+This, again, helps to avoid hardcoding data within the game’s logic by eliminating the need to know in advance how many objects of any given type are required in any given context.

 ## Performance